Ileo-anal pouch

 Pouch surgery is elective, meaning it is entirely optional, and should be done on the basis of choice by people who doctors deem suitable for a pouch after medical evaluations.
 Pouch surgery is considered reconstructive with the benefit being for quality of life and not disease removal, similar in theory to a breast reconstruction after a mastectomy removes diseased breast tissue.
 Before a pouch is created, a person's diseased colon and rectum are removed.
 After disease removal, standard medical screening exams for pouch candidates include but are not limited to biopsies, radiology imaging, sphincter function tests, fertility consultations for people of childbearing age with the wish to get pregnant, and psychological support due to intensity of the pouch operations.

 A similar ileal pouch without the anal anastomosis is a Kock pouch.
 A Kock pouch is also called a 'continent ileostomy' because while a person has a pouch constructed inside their body, it is located near the abdominal wall and empties via a stoma from the ileum at the person's convenience.
 A Kock pouch does not restore the anal function.
-The procedure was first premiered by Finnish surgeon Dr. Nils Koch in Sweden during 1969.
+The procedure was first premiered by Finnish surgeon Nils Kock in Sweden during 1969.
 It was an evolution in bowel surgery because it created an ileum pouch for storage of waste inside the body eliminating the need for an external bag for waste collection.
-An ileostomy without a Koch pouch functions constantly, meaning, a patient with ileostomy by itself is incontinent because waste is always moving down the bowel and thus the need for an external appliance bag.
-Koch pouch surgery is also elective surgery that only provides a reconstructive benefit after disease removal.
+An ileostomy without a Kock pouch functions constantly, meaning, a patient with ileostomy by itself is incontinent because waste is always moving down the bowel and thus the need for an external appliance bag.
+Kock pouch surgery is also elective surgery that only provides a reconstructive benefit after disease removal.
 It should be the patient's optional choice based on how a person wants to live their life.

-Reasons for Ileal-Pouch Anal Anastomosis (IPAA) surgery
+Reasons for ileal-pouch anal anastomosis (IPAA) surgery

 Ileo-anal pouches are constructed for people who have had their colon and rectum surgically removed due to disease, injury, or infection.
 Several diseases and conditions may trigger the need for surgical removal.